Strata Global

 What are the different types of pavements in road construction?

-• Composite Pavements: Composite pavements combine the features of both flexible and rigid pavements, typically by having a layer of asphalt over a concrete base, or less commonly, concrete over an existing asphalt pavement (whitetopping).
+Composite pavements combine the features of both flexible and rigid pavements, typically by having a layer of asphalt over a concrete base, or, less commonly, concrete over an existing asphalt pavement (whitetopping).
 The main intention in the design of this type of pavement is to make use of the most favorable properties of both materials on one pavement structure, combining the smooth, renewable surface of asphalt with the structural strength and durability of a concrete base.

 What are the components of a road pavement?